cedrickchee/experiments/zig/zig-by-example/README.md

 I'm using latest Zig version (master/0.10.0-dev.3414+4c750016e).
 Some code examples are broken due to that.
 I have fixed the broken examples and tested with this version.

+Also don't use `std.testing.allocator` outside of test cases.
+I have replaced it with `std.heap.GeneralPurposeAllocator`.

 ## Run Example

 Compile executable and run immediately.